bskinn/h5cube-spec/README.rst

 Format specification for HDF5 files containing Gaussian CUBE volumetric data.

-Work-in-progress for all content is committed on `draft`, with final versions pushed to `master` when complete.
+Work-in-progress for all content is committed on ``draft``, with final versions pushed to ``master`` when complete.

 The specification versioning effectively follows `Semantic Versioning <http://semver.org>`__ (major.minor.patch):

- * "patch" versions correct minor formatting errors (typos, etc.) that do not affect the semantic content of the specification.
+ * An increment in the `patch` version level indicates minor editorial fix(es), such as correcting typos or introducing clarification(s) that do not affect the semantic content of the specification.

- * "minor" versions add new field(s) or other semantic content to the specification, but do not alter or remove existing fields/content.
+ * An increment in the `minor` version level indicates that new field(s) or other semantic content have been added to the specification, but existing fields/content are unchanged.

- * "major" versions alter or remove existing field(s)/content, and may also add new field(s)/content.
+ * An increment in the `major` version level indicates that existing field(s)/content have been removed/changed.
+New field(s)/content may also have been added.

 All versions are hosted on
 `Read The Docs <http://h5cube-spec.readthedocs.io>`__.